 Where is the court, trustee’s meeting, trustee?

 The courthouse for the Eastern District of Missouri is at 111 South Tenth Street, Fourth Floor, St. Louis, MO 63102.
 This is the address for the clerk’s office, the trustee’s meeting is most often at the first floor.
-The notice of commencement you receive from the court after your case is filed, has the address and room number listed.
+The notice of commencement a debtor receives from the court after a case is filed, lists the address and room number.
 Chapter 7 debtors in St. Charles, Lincoln, and Warren County have the chapter 7 trustee’s meeting in Wentzville.
 Chapter 13 debtors meet in St. Louis.
-The address for the Chapter 13 trustee in St. Louis is: John V. LaBarge, Jr. Chapter 13 Trustee, PO Box 430908.
+The address for the Chapter 13 trustee in St. Louis is: John V. LaBarge, Jr., Chapter 13 Trustee, PO Box 430908.
 The address should only be used for sending in monthly plan payments.
 The 341 meeting will be at the St. Louis Courthouse.
 There are eleven Chapter 7 Trustees in St. Louis.

 Where can I get information about my case?

-Your bankruptcy attorney has all information about your case, but you also can access the court’s electronic voice system which provides basic information about your case, such as case number, filing date, attorney name and phone number, status of the case, and when the 341 meeting takes place.
+Debtors can receive information regarding their case from their attorney or they can access the court’s electronic voice system which provides basic information about each case, such as case number, filing date, attorney name and phone number, status of the case, and when the 341 meeting takes place.
 The voice system is available 24 hours, seven days a week, and can be accessed by calling (314) 244-4999.
 Documents filed in all bankruptcy cases can be viewed through PACER, the bankruptcy court’s document database.
 A subscription is required to access PACER and documents may viewed for $0.08 a page.

 How can I make changes to schedules and creditor matrix?